ZahraaDk/Airbnb-Full-Stack-Data-Analysis-Project/README.md

 	- I want to view the sentiment analysis results to understand guest sentiment around Airbnb experience. <br>
 	- I want to visualize the data using PowerBI. <br>
 3. As an Airbnb Host: <br>
-	- I want to access market insights so that i can optimize my property listings and pricing strategies. <br>
+	- I want to access market insights so that I can optimize my property listings and pricing strategies. <br>
 	- I want to review guest sentiment analysis results so that I can improve the overall guest experience in my listings. <br>
 4. As a Traveler/Guest: <br>
 	- I want to use this data to make decisions when selecting accommodations. <br>